Screen Gloom Optimization in Wavetale

 Here we calculate a first offset to our uv coordinates.
 We take the input _OffsetScale0, configurable on the material, and multiply by a combination of cos() and sin(), each with different scales.
 These numbers, like most here, are magic constants based on playing around and seeing what works well.
 I tried a lot of things which didn't end up used.
 Originally I based the distortion on a rotation of the grid, but it was quite far from the original effect and never looked natural.
 I also tried using the exponential function exp() but it ended up skewing things far too strongly.
 In the end this simpler position offset in two steps ended up looking the best.
 The important part here is that for x we combine uv coordinates and current time in a way which is messy and unpredictable to the human eye.
 For y we only add a simple vertical distortion based on the y coordinate itself.
 This is because while we want a lot of spurious horizontal movement we mainly want our blobs to move at a steady pace vertically.

 If you haven't worked with shaders before you might want to note the 0.5 added in front: this is a commonly used trick.
 Since our trigonometric functions all return values in the range [-1,1] and we want to map this to [0,1] we need to remap the range.
 To do this, given a value uv we can simply do 0.5 + 0.5 * uv.
 If you're wondering where the factor 0.5 went in the above code it's assumed to be baked into the _OffsetScale0 variable.
-The same remapping is often used to move from clip space to normalized device coordinates as well.
+The same remapping is often used to move from normalized device coordinates in [-1,1] to fullscreen texture coordinates in [0,1].

 You'll notice throughout this code that I largely generate values in the [0,1] range before applying a user configurable scale.
 This makes it a lot easier to balance our equations so cells don't become degenerate or discontinuous.